I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 The Best of the Rest

-The following two players are home run hitters from Cleveland Guardians history who just missed the top five.
+The following three players are home run hitters from Cleveland Guardians history who just missed the top five.

 - Years Played: 1955–59, 1965–67